sycarion/5eSRDs/srds/a5e/source/a5esrd_VRC.md

 **Languages:** You can read, sign, speak, and write an additional three languages of your choice.

-**Suggested Equipment (Cost 20 credits):** formal clothes, a book on the culture youíre currently studying, signet ring, a data wafer expressing the goodwill of your country or employer.
+**Suggested Equipment (Cost 20 credits):** formal clothes, a book on the culture you√≠re currently studying, signet ring, a data wafer expressing the goodwill of your country or employer.

-***Feature: Diplomatic Language.*** Even if you donít know a creatureís language, if you can listen to their speech (or engage with their communicatory means, if itís not a speech-based language) for one hour you can make out enough of their language to understand simple meaning.
-You canít grasp elaborate ideas, but you can get the gist of what theyíre saying.
+***Feature: Diplomatic Language.*** Even if you don√≠t know a creature√≠s language, if you can listen to their speech (or engage with their communicatory means, if it√≠s not a speech-based language) for one hour you can make out enough of their language to understand simple meaning.
+You can√≠t grasp elaborate ideas, but you can get the gist of what they√≠re saying.

-Your own communication is much more limited-basically ìyesî and ìnoî, adjusted for tone.
+Your own communication is much more limited-basically √¨yes√Æ and √¨no√Æ, adjusted for tone.

 ***Adventures and Advancement.*** As you learn about more cultures and travel across space, your name becomes known.
 Your growing fame (or infamy) in diplomatic circles causes you to be invited for social events such as concerts,

 birthday dinners and art exhibits.
-Certain planets might want to hire you as an attachÈ for special jobs or even get you as an official diplomatic representative.
+Certain planets might want to hire you as an attach√à for special jobs or even get you as an official diplomatic representative.

 ***Connection and Memento.*** Roll 1d10, choose, or make up your own.